 In the last six or seven years, I’ve got over myself and started going again but now cinema is evolving and last night, the experience returned me to those childhood levels of enthusiasm.

-We went to see Rocket Man at a Secret Garden cinema; from the name you’re hoping for something at least a little off centre and this experience does not disappoint.
+We went to see Rocket Man at a Secret Garden cinema; from the name you’re hoping for something at least a little off-centre, and this experience does not disappoint.

-From the moment that you step past the ticket desk and welcoming committee, you realise that this is an event not just a film.
-As we were led through a mini-wonderland and met by a ‘woodland creature’ that guided us, there was option but to smile, enjoy and be thrilled about not quite knowing what to expect next.
+From the moment that you step past the ticket desk and welcoming committee, you realise that this is an event, not just a film.
+As we were led through a mini-wonderland and met by a ‘woodland creature’ that guided us, there was no option but to smile, enjoy and be thrilled about not quite knowing what to expect next.

 We ate, drank and were generally looked after before reclining onto bean bag like sofas to enjoy the show.
 Most of those I was with had seen the film already, which is exactly the point.
-This isn’t just about the film but the next step in cinema perhaps not quite as interactive as Secret Cinema but not so much effort either.
+This isn’t just about the film but the next step in cinema – perhaps not quite as interactive as Secret Cinema, but not so much effort either.
 I won’t describe the whole experience, as you should go yourselves, but I will definitely be returning.